scaxyz/snapraid-runner/README.md

 * Can create a size-limited rotated logfile.
 * Can send notification emails after each run or only for failures.
 * Can run `scrub` after `sync`
+* Can send notifications per discord including the log file after each run or only for failures.

 ## Scope of this project and contributions
 Snapraid-runner is supposed to be a small tool with clear focus.
 It should not